simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 mvn -pl smtp-connection-pool-demo -am test
 ```

 The demo is built and tested with the rest of the project and is part of every release check, but it is not published.
-The missing standalone `batch-module` example is deliberate until Simple Java Mail 9.3.0 delivers #698's supported public API.
+Its standalone `batch-module` example consumes the supported public API delivered by Simple Java Mail 9.3.0 through #698.

 ## Delivery target